-Finally, the proposed method is compared with the competing methods presented in the simulation study in Section \ref{sec_sim}.
-Table \ref{tab_arlreal} shows the estimated TDR values $\widehat{TDR}$ on the Phase II sample for all the considered competing methods.
-Similarly to \cite{centofanti2020functional}, the uncertainty of $\widehat{TDR}$ is quantified through a bootstrap analysis \citep{efron1994introduction}.
-Table \ref{tab_arlreal} reports the mean $\overline{TDR}$ of the empirical bootstrap distribution of $\widehat{TDR}$, and the corresponding bootstrap 95\% confidence interval (CI) for each monitoring method.
+Finally, the proposed method is compared with the competing methods presented in the simulation study of Section \ref{sec_sim} through the estimated TDR, denoted as $\widehat{TDR}$, on the Phase II sample, as shown in Table \ref{tab_arlreal}.
+As expected from the results in Section \ref{sec_sim}, the considered non-functional approaches (MCC, iterMCC and RoMCC) show worse performance than the functional counterparts (MFCC, iterMFCC and RoMFCC) because they are not able to satisfactorily capture the functional nature of the data.
+Morevoer, robust approaches (RoMCC and RoMFCC) outperform the non-robust counterparts, that is the $\widehat{TDR}$ achieved by RoMCC is larger than MCC and iterMCC, whereas the $\widehat{TDR}$ achieved by RoMFCC is larger than MFCC and iterMFCC.
+The uncertainty of $\widehat{TDR}$ is quantified through a bootstrap analysis \citep{efron1994introduction}.
+Table \ref{tab_arlreal} reports the mean of the empirical bootstrap distribution of $\widehat{TDR}$, denoted by $\overline{TDR}$, and the corresponding bootstrap 95\% confidence interval (CI) for each monitoring method.

-The bootstrap analysis shows that the RoMFCC outperforms the competing control charts, indeed bootstrap 95\% confidence intervals are strictly above those of all considered monitoring approaches.
-As in Section \ref{sec_sim}, non-functional approaches, i.e., M, Miter, MRo, show worse performance than the functional counterparts because they are not able to satisfactorily capture the functional nature of the data and robust approaches always improve the non-robust ones.
-Therefore, the proposed RoMFCC stands out as the best method to promptly identify OC conditions in the RWS process caused by an increased electrode wear with a Phase I sample contaminated by functional outliers.
+Bootstrap 95\% confidence intervals achieved by the RoMFCC are strictly above those of all considered monitoring approaches.
+Therefore, the proposed RoMFCC stands out as the best method to promptly identify OC conditions in the considered RWS process characterized by a Phase I sample contaminated by functional outliers.